Hibou57/PostiATS-Utilities/README.md

 ### `pats-ls`

 List the top‑level declarations in an ATS source file.
-Declarations from `#include` are treated as top‑level, although only the referenced from the file including the other, will be listed (limitation due to the produced JSON data).
+Declarations from `#include` are treated as top‑level, although only the ones referenced from the file including the other, will be listed (limitation due to the produced JSON data).

 With the `-r` option, the listing can be recursive through *staload*.
-The same limitation as with `#include` applies.

 `pats-ls` handles `-IATS` options the same way as `pats-which` do.